 Treatment and Prevention

-For most outer ear infections, your doctor will prescribe an eardrop that contains a combination of:
+Depending on the severity of the outer ear infection, your doctor will prescribe an eardrop that may contain a combination of:

 To help ease the pain associated with an outer ear infection, pain relievers such as acetaminophen*, ibuprofen, or naproxen can be used.
 Talk to your pharmacist or doctor about which pain medication is best for you.